symulation/UofA-PHIL366-F16/README.md

 ##### December

 **7 - Last Day.**  We'll summarize the term, go over the format of the final exam, and ask a whole lot of questions for further thought.

+**15 - Final Exam.**  2pm.
+Unclear if we will use the same classroom or not.